Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Experiments

 \subsection{Positional Bias Visualization}

-To verify whether RIB effectively captures positional bias, we conduct a visualization analysis.
-As shown in Figure~\ref{fig:PB}, the bias generated by RIB assigns high correlation locally to nearby pixels and also induces strong correlations along the vertical~(up and down) direction.
-This indicates that RIB effectively provides a spatial prior to the self-attention.
+To verify whether RIB captures meaningful positional bias, we conduct a visualization analysis.
+As shown in Figure~\ref{fig:PB}, RIB assigns high correlations to nearby pixels while also inducing strong vertical and horizontal correlations.
+This indicates that RIB provides a spatial prior for self-attention that is well suited to image structures.
+Moreover, the visualization aligns with the intended behavior of the cyclic window strategy.
+The first cycle exhibits a broader bias pattern, suggesting a coarse scan over wider spatial contexts, whereas the second cycle shows a more concentrated bias, implying refined and focused aggregation.
+This supports our design, where the early cycle captures broad contextual information, and the later cycle performs more localized refinement.